CookingBlight/CAM86-ASCOM-Blight/README.md

 Luka Pravica - current modifications/extensions/customisations to the firmware, low-level driver and ASCOM driver

+Tommy Ramberg - Modified driver to be compatible with low level driver written in C++.

 All derived work from this code must be kept free and opensource as governed by GPL v2 or later (see the included file COPYING).